-The Cynon Valley Museum’s collection stretches back to the Neolithic (4100BC – 2500BC) when farming had recently been introduced to Wales and technology to manufacture metal tools remained undiscovered.
-In this time, people lived in small permanent and semi-permanent groups and relied on tools made from stone, bone and wood.
+YThe Cynon Valley Museum’s collection stretches back to the Neolithic (4100BC – 2500BC) when people had recently introduced farming in Wales, but had not discovered the technology to manufacture metal tools.
+During this time, people lived in small permanent and semi-permanent groups and relied on tools made from stone, bone and wood.
 In the Cynon Valley, we see evidence of these people.
 Past archaeological investigations have found flint scrapers and arrow heads in Cwmbach and Aberaman.
 From hunting deer to cutting meat and preparing pelts, these tools were part of everyday life.
 But there was one tool above all, more sought after than any other, the axe.
 Throughout early human history, axes had been part of everyday life.
-In the Neolithic their importance grew, used to clear woodland, cut wood for fires, and butchering the axe was an essential tool.
+In the Neolithic their importance grew; used to clear woodland, cut wood for fires, and butchering the axe was an essential tool.

 A handaxe from Hirwaun